 Imagine that you suffer a fender bender on a quiet suburban street at low speed (15 mph, for example).
 Nobody appears to be injured, and neither vehicle appears to be damaged.
 After discussing the matter with the other driver and passengers, you wonder how you should handle the accident.

-Some serious injuries do not start showing symptoms until hours or even days later.
+Sometimes, a serious injury may not start showing symptoms until hours or even days later.
 The most common injuries of this sort are head injuries and soft tissue injuries.
 Soft tissue injuries are particularly easy to sustain.
 Symptoms include:

 - Neck pain and swelling;